 Eagle Island Summer camp Scholarships

-Scholarship applications to attend Eagle Island Camp are now closed.
+Scholarship applications to attend Eagle Island Camp in summer 2026 are now open!

 Visit https://eagleisland.org/ to learn more about the camp!

-Scholarships cover one week of camp, and applicants can select one of the following weeks:
+Scholarships cover one week of camp.
+This year, scholarships will cover one of the following four weeks:

 This is a unique chance to explore nature, discover new passions, and create unforgettable memories!